 Can Felons Vote in Pennsylvania?

-Individuals currently serving jail time or prison for a felony conviction cannot vote in Pennsylvania elections.
+People serving jail time or in prison for a felony conviction can't vote in Pennsylvania elections.
 Pennsylvania restores voting rights once the prison sentence is complete.

-- You are serving time in a jail or prison for a felony conviction and will not be released in time for the election
+- You are serving time in jail or prison for conviction of a felony and will not get released in time for the election

-- You have been convicted of violating any part of the Pennsylvania Election Code within the past four years
+- A court has convicted you of violating any part of the Pennsylvania Election Code within the past four years

-- You are being held in a jail or prison awaiting trial on felony or misdemeanor charges
+- You are in a jail or prison awaiting trial on felony or misdemeanor charges

 - You are serving time in jail or prison on a misdemeanor-only criminal conviction